Drop shipping can be a remarkable success if you understand what you need to do to get it to work.

 9. Order samples so that you can see the quality of the products for yourself

 Before you start selling products to customers, order a few for yourself directly from the drop shipper.
 Choose a variety of different products.
-This will allow you to get a better idea of whether or not the delivery service and the quality of the products are what you are looking for.
+This will allow you to get a better idea of whether the delivery service and the quality of the products are what you are looking for.

 10. Avoid jumping in with both feet